minicomp/ed/documentation.md

 $ rvm gemset use edgems
 ~~~

 N.B.
-Everytime you open a new tab on your terminal, you will need to declare the gemset you want to use, or else it will revert to (default).
+Everytime you open a new tab on your terminal, you will need to declare the gemset you want to use, or else it will revert to `(default)`.

 Now that rvm and Ruby are set up, we're ready to install our first gem: Bundler.
-Bundler is a gem that allows you to install many gems at the same time using Gemfiles.
+Bundler is a gem that allows you to install many gems at the same time using Gemfiles, which is a simple list of specific gems that lives in your project folder.
 Once you install it, you will be ready to run the Gemfile I provided in the source files.
 To install Bundler:

 ~~~ bash
 $ gem install bundler
 ~~~

-If you ran into problems following these instructions, you should try a more detailed walkthrough.
+If you ran into problems following these instructions so far, you should try a more detailed walkthrough.
 Here’s [a great tutorial](https://www.chapterthree.com/blog/ruby-rvm-gemsets-and-bundlergemfiles) on how to do both rvm and Bundler from Rob Decker.

 You're very close.
 Now that Bundler is installed, the final step is to install the gems we will need to run Ed: jekyll and jekyll-scholar.
 To do so run the Gemfile this way (remember you must be inside the `ed` folder for this to work):